CarlosRios/sortable-posts/readme.txt

 == Changelog ==

+= 0.1.1 =
+ - updated plugin to use REST API to power its ajax.
+ - visual modifications to the post edit screen.
+ - added an alert message when the sort update succeeds or fails.

 = 0.1.0 =
-initial commit for plugin version
+ - initial commit for plugin version